BMW brand study

 BMW has found this naming system clear and logical, and easily understood around the world.
-The Z and X series don’t quite fit in with this system.
+The Z and X series doesn’t quite fit in with this system.

 BMW had a tradition of building experimental, open-air cars and calling them Zs.
-Hence, when the prototype for the Z3 was built, BMW continued with the Z name.
+Hence, when the prototype for the Z4 was built, BMW continued with the Z name.

 For the sports activity vehicle, BMW also used a letter name – the X series – since the four-wheel-drive vehicle didn’t fit with the sedan-oriented 3, 5, and 7 series.

-Other than the Z3 (the third in the Z series) and the X5 (named 5 to symbolize its mid-sized status within that series), the BMW branding strategy is quite simple.
+Other than the Z4 (the fourth in the Z series) and the X5 (named 5 to symbolize its mid-sized status within that series), the BMW branding strategy is quite simple.
 Unlike the evocative names many car manufacturers choose to garner excitement for their new models, this system actually benefits the prospective customer.

 BMW brand study. managing the product through the web – Rebranding For the Future